|

 the kingsnake that we found our goal of the trip.
 While Brian was hunched

-the rock next to the one that he was going to flip.
-I’m sure he needed
+under the rock next to the one that he was going to flip.
+I’m sure

-to change his pants after I shouted timber.
-I sure wouldn’t want to
+he needed to change his pants after I shouted timber.
+I sure wouldn’t

 The snake sat still while we took our voucher pictures.
 We let the